joeferner/cordova-plugin-ble-central/README.md

         Can be one of: _1m_ | _coded_ | _all_
     -   _legacy_: _true_ or _false_ to [control filtering](https://developer.android.com/reference/kotlin/android/bluetooth/le/ScanSettings.Builder#setlegacy) bluetooth spec.pre-4.2 advertisements on Android.
     -   _reportDelay_: Milliseconds for [setReportDelay()](https://developer.android.com/reference/kotlin/android/bluetooth/le/ScanSettings.Builder#setreportdelay) on Android. _0_ to be notified of results immediately.
 Values > _0_ causes the scan results to be queued up and delivered after the requested delay or when the internal buffers fill up.
+    -   _optionalServices_: List of optional services to include in permissions while using the Browser
 -   **success**: Success callback function that is invoked which each discovered device.
 -   **failure**: Error callback function, invoked when error occurs. [optional]